Pavankumardontha/dynamic-programming-/README.md

 8) Repetition of elements + taken any times + Permutations

 # strings
-1) Longest common subsequence
+1) Longest common subsequence (from recursive dp to tabulation to space optimisation)
+2) Print longest common subsequence
-2) Maximum length of repeated subarray (same as longest common substring)
+3) Maximum length of repeated subarray (same as longest common substring)
-3) Edit distance
+4) Edit distance
-4)
+5) Longest palindromic subsequence (find LCS between string and its reverse - This does not work for longest palindromic substring)
+6) Longest palindromine substring (solved by DP but can be solved manacher's algorithm)
+7) Palindromic substrings
+8) Minimum insertion steps to make a string palindrome (length of string - length of longest palindromic subsequence)

 # Missed out problems
 1) Increasing triplet subsequence